sdvcrx/dot-vimrc/README.md

 #### Most of the time we are writing code so we need:
 ## Code Completions

-Such as completions for variable names and function names(neocomplcache), expanding snippets(snipMate), auto closing brackets/brace/quote(delimitMate) and fast expand expressions to HTML(ZenCoding).
+Such as completions for variable names and function names(neocomplcache), expanding snippets(snipMate), auto closing brackets/brace/quote(delimitMate) and fast expand expressions to HTML(emmet).

 * [neocomplcache](http://github.com/Shougo/neocomplcache) - Ultimate auto completion system for Vim.
 * [snipMate](https://github.com/garbas/vim-snipmate) - Plugin for using TextMate-style snippets in Vim.
 * [supertab](http://github.com/ervandew/supertab) - Perform all your vim insert mode completions with Tab.
-* [ZenCoding](http://github.com/mattn/zencoding-vim) - High speed HTML and CSS coding.
+* [emmet](http://github.com/mattn/emmet-vim) - High speed HTML and CSS coding.
 * [delimitMate](http://github.com/Raimondi/delimitMate) - Provides auto-balancing and some expansions for parens, quotes, etc.

 ### Shortcuts